Borderlands 3 FL4K build guide: 3 best builds for Jabber, Skag, and Spiderant

 I would first suggest investing in the three right-most skills in the first three tiers of the Stalker tree: Furious Attack and Overclocked will give you some pretty fantastic early damage, and Turn Tail And Run further increases your damage when standing still, while also making you more survivable while on the move – crucial for sharpshooters.
 After this you should head to the Hunter tree and start investing heavily, beelining from Interplanetary Stalker through Ambush Predator to Two F4ng – one of the best skills available to FL4K which is particularly strong with slow-firing high damage guns such as sniper rifles.

 At this point I’d go back and put my three points into Persistence Hunter in the Master skill tree, just for the extra damage boost; and then it’s back to Hunter, because we want to work our way up to the capstone skill, Megavore, which gives you a chance to crit on any part of your target.
-Combined with crit-based skills such as Leave No Trace, Head Count, The Most Dangerous Game, and Galactic Shadow, you’re going to be dealing absolutely mega-damage with your snipes – especially if you find a good strong (probably Jakobs) sniper rifle to go with this build.
+Combined with crit-based skills such as Leave No Trace, Head Count, The Most Dangerous Game, and Galactic Shadow, you’re going to be dealing mega-damage with your snipes – especially if you find a good strong (probably Jakobs) sniper rifle to go with this build (perhaps one of the ultra-powerful Borderlands 3 Legendary weapons?).

 I’d also highly suggest you get a good Class Mod that overcharges your Grim Harvest skill, because it’ll both increase your gun damage and give your Rakk Attacks a much-needed boost in damage potential.
 And the duo augments of Flock ‘N Load and Rakkcelerate will ensure that any enemies not obliterated immediately by your sniping will last no time at all against the bombardment of your Rakks.